Skip to main content

 The Department of Health's IAPT programme is an innovative approach to mental health.
 You'll train to become a practitioner who helps those experiencing depression and anxiety.
 You'll do this through the use of evidence-based psychological therapies.

-The programme director is Dr Claire Lomax.
+The programme directors are Laura Stevenson and Dr Claire Lomax.

 READ MORE